theglus/Home-Assistant-Config/README.md

 </details>

 ### 📬  Notifications
 I currently have notifications set to be delivered via one of two channels [Telegram](includes/notifiers/telegram.yaml) or the [Smartphone Group](includes/notifiers/smartphones.yaml).
-Telegram is used to notify about server boot up to aid with troubleshooting while the Smartphone Group leverages the companion app to surface in-app notificaotns.
+Telegram is used to notify about server boot up to aid with troubleshooting while the Smartphone Group leverages the companion app to surface in-app notifications.
 <details>
   <summary>Automations</summary>